-Applications for the eighth Hurst Summer Institute, which will be held June 14-27, 2015, are being accepted from December 1, 2014 – January 15, 2015.
-University of Wisconsin-Madison will host this summer’s Institute.
+Applications for the ninth Hurst Summer Institute, which will take place in 2017, will be accepted from December 1, 2016 – January 15, 2017.
 For future reference, information concerning applications may be found here.

 A full account of the Institute, including the program and the names and biographies of the fellows, may be found on its website.